ashblue/fluid-stats/README.md

 #### Stats Containers

-With the collection you're going to need a way to compile it into usable runtime data.
-That's where the stats container comes in.
-Containers manage and house all your collections and handle runtime creation.
+Stat containers are where all the stats for a character are stored.
+They allow you to tweak various stats or revert to defaults.
+Most importantly they compile your definition collections and handle runtime creation.

+Containers are a great way share stats among multiple characters.
+For example you could create a stats container just for goblins and share it among goblin instances.
+Since containers are a ScriptableObject they avoid many of the serialization issues that come with prefabs.

-Make your character stats container with the following instructions.
+Create your character stats container with the following instructions.
 Then attach the previously created collection.

 1. Right click on the project window and select "Create -> Fluid -> Stats -> Container"
 1. Rename the created object "SampleCharacterStats"